This post may contains affiliate links, which means I receive a small commission at no cost to you. Please read the full disclosure here.

 Debt is the cash flow killer in your life.

-Stop the debt cycle.
+The answer is yes; stop the debt cycle.
 Turn away and never go back.

 Use your tax refund to pay for your overspending in the previous years.

 In order to reach financial independence, the shackle of debt must be cut loose to freely walk in your financial independence journey.
+While this is probably the lease fun option for spending your tax return, it will be wisely done.

 Debt Related Resources for You: